How to Prepare

 Your manager and your legal advisor will guide you through the process of compiling data to send Broker To Broker.
 Provide client information in the format they prescribe.
 This may or may not include:

-The account registration The client's current mailing address
+- The client's current mailing address

 Arrange the records in alphabetical order by the client’s last name.
 This facilitates the process of "householding" accounts.
 (Unless otherwise noted, Broker To Broker assumes that accounts having the same last name and address may be mailed in the same envelope.)